Ersin Durgut

 Ersin Durgut (born 4 August 1982) is a Turkish volleyball player.
 He is 208 cm and plays as middle blocker.
 He plays for Fenerbahçe Grundig and wears 2 numbers.
 He played 25 times for national team.
 He also played for Erdemirspor and won 3 Turkish Men's Volleyball League.
 He also played Halkbank Ankara.

-He capped 58 times for national.
+He capped 58 times for the Turkey national team.